-- Kim: There is a different feel ...
+Kim· There is a different feel ...
 I think that there really is ...
-Is that a bad thing? - Don: It's to be expected - Debbi: [Researcher] I don't think it's unusual ... it's something that's important to know about.
-I think the nursing and allied health staff are probably very aware of it, because they're in the room when the medical staff are there, but it's like families ... of daddy not really aware of what happens when he's away, with mum and the kids, whereas mum and the kids know exactly what happens when daddy's there. - Kim: You probably don't tell as much to Dad as you do to Mum, so you don't actually outline your compliance issues or other problems - Debbi: This [is] the point, that the nursing and allied health staff have an awful lot of information that's medically relevant, that is not always accessed by the people who are making the medical decisions - Don: That's always been the case, I reckon ...
-I think it's something to do with the way that doctors are perceived by patients, by the public, that you don't confront them directly, that you go in a non-threatening way, because doctors are powerful people, who have a coat, and have clout.
-And that's the reality of it, and patients sometimes feel vulnerable with it. - Kim: (citing a case of a particular patient's postoperative care) if it was ... just left to medical people to deal with it would have been 'you do this or else' sort of thing, whereas we've ended up with a good situation here without that, and he's actually felt in control of what's happening If it was left to a doctor to negotiate with the [nursing home] it would never have happened.
+Is that a bad thing?

+Don: It's to be expected

+Dehhi• [Researcher] I don't think it's unusual ... it's something that's important to know about.
+I think the nursing and allied health staff are probably very aware of it, because they're in the room when the medical staff are there, but it's like families ... of daddy not really aware of what happens when he's away, with mum and the kids, whereas mum and the kids know exactly what happens when daddv's there.

+You probably don't tell as much to Dad as you do to Mum, Kim· so you don't actually outline your compliance issues or other problems have an awful lot of information that's medically relevant, that is not always accessed by the people who are making the medical decisions to do with the way that doctors are perceived by patients, by the public, that you don't confront them directly, that you go in a non-threatening way, because doctors are powerful people, who have a coat, and have clout.
+And that's the reality of it, and patients sometimes feel vulnerable with it.

+This [is] the point, that the nursing and allied health staff Dehhi•

+That's always been the case, I reckon ...
+I think it's something Don:

+Kim: (citing a case of a particular patient's postoperative care) if it was happened.

+... just left to medical people to deal with it would have been 'you do this or else' sort of thing, whereas we've ended up with a good situation here without that, and he's actually felt in control of what's happening If it was left to a doctor to negotiate with the [nursing home] it would never have wasn't that secondary communication structure there, picking up things and explaining things to the patient ...